luisfelipealves/devices/README.md

 ## How to run

 To run the application, you will need to have Java and Maven installed.
-You will also need to have a PostgreSQL database running.
+You will also need to have a MySQL database running.

 1. Clone the repository
 2. Create a database named `devices`